 Dublin Castle and the Medieval Quarter

-Day two of your Dublin itinerary starts in the Medieval Quarter at Dublin Castle which dates back to the year 1204.
-The castle was the seat of British power in Ireland until the civil war in the 1920s, nowadays it houses government state rooms and two museums – the Garda (Irish Police) Museum and the Revenue Museum.
+Day two of your Dublin itinerary starts in the Medieval Quarter at Dublin Castle, which dates back to 1204 and was the seat of British power in Ireland until 1922.
+Nowadays, it houses government staterooms and two museums – the Garda (Irish Police) Museum and the Revenue Museum.
+The castle also houses the James Connolly Room.

-Visitors can see the excavations of the Viking and medieval areas of the castle, the Gothic Chapel Royal along with the State Apartments.
-In the grounds you’ll be able to see Dubh Linn, or black pool gardens, which the city is named after.
+Visitors can see the excavations of the Viking and medieval areas of the castle, the Gothic Chapel Royal and the State Apartments.
+Within the castle grounds, you’ll see the Dubh Linn (black pool) gardens, which are close to the location of the original ‘black pool’ that the city is named after.

-Buy a ticket for either a self-guided visit of the castle or guided tour.
-For Dublin Pass holders the self-guided tour is free, alternatively upgrade to a guided tour for just £3.
+You can buy a ticket for either a self-guided visit to the castle or a guided tour.
+The self-guided tour is free for Dublin Go City Pass holders, or you can upgrade to a guided tour for a special rate.

-Check the official website before your visit as occasionally the castle is closed for private events.
-Nearby you’ll find the Chester Beatty Library museum which is also free to visit.
+Check the official website before your visit, as occasionally, the castle is closed for private events.
+Nearby you’ll find the Chester Beatty Library museum, which is included in the Dublin City Pass.

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability